-Patient & Family Guide
+Patient & Family Guide 2018

-Information for Patients Receiving Radiation Therapy: Treatment to the Abdomen www.nscancercare.ca
+Information for Patients Receiving Radiation Therapy: Brain Tumours www.nscancercare.ca

-Information for Patients Receiving Radiation Therapy: Treatment to the Abdoman
+Information for Patients Receiving Radiation Therapy: Brain Tumours

-Why is radiation therapy used to treat cancer?
+Why is radiation therapy used to treat brain tumours?

-Cancer may be treated with a combination of treatments such as surgery, radiation therapy, chemotherapy and hormone therapy.
-Radiation Therapy uses radiation from high-energy X-ray machines to kill cancer cells.
-Radiation is used to lower the chance of the cancer returning in the abdomen and lymph node areas.
+Brain tumours may be treated with a combination of treatments such as surgery, radiation therapy, and chemotherapy.
+Radiation Therapy uses radiation from high- energy X-ray machines to kill cancer cells.
+Radiation is used to shrink the brain tumour or lower the chance of the tumour returning in the brain.